africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/What is a friend - Just one with whom you dare to be yourself - C. Raymond Beran.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/what-is-a-friend-just-one-with-whom-you-dare-to-be-yourself-c-raymond-beran/","title":"What is a friend?
-Just one with whom you dare to be yourself - C. Raymond Beran"}
+Just one with whom you dare to be yourself - C. Raymond Beran","noteIcon":""}
 ---